Mrezk2702/Mrezk2702/README.md

 -  I’m Mohamed Rezk
 - ✈️I'm an undergrad Aerospace Engineering student
 - 💻I'm an embedded software engineer
-- 🔭 ask me about Embedded systems,Communication protocls and RTOS. let's discuss it togetther
+- 🔭ask me about Embedded systems,Communication protocls and RTOS. let's discuss it togetther
-- ⚡:I'm currently improving my problem solving skills and embedded system skills to enter the field as soon as I graduate.
+- ⚡I'm currently improving my problem solving skills and embedded system skills to enter the field as soon as I graduate.

 ---